d-run/drun-docs/docs/zh/docs/en/open/pioneers/bytedance.md

 # ByteDance

-On February 28, 2024, Interface News learned from multiple informed sources that ByteDance is secretly developing several products in the field of AI large models, including multimodal digital human products and AI-generated images and videos.
+On February 28, 2024, Interface News learned from multiple informed sources that ByteDance is secretly developing several products in the field of AI LLMs, including multimodal digital human products and AI-generated images and videos.

 According to one insider, they saw a demo of ByteDance's multimodal digital human product in the second half of last year and felt it was quite good overall.